 Open daily 10 a.m.-4 p.m.
 Grounds close at 5 p.m.

 The Seneca Park Zoo's Butterfly Beltway Project has been engaging and inspiring members of the community in butterfly conservation since 2002.
 Butterfly gardens have been planted by the Zoo at schools, daycare facilities, special needs services facilities, community centers and senior residences in nine counties across western New York.
 Additionally, individuals have been inspired by the project to act on behalf of the butterflies and have planted gardens providing food, shelter and a place to lay eggs.
 Each year, the goal is to add more gardens, inspire others to plant gardens and reach more people about the important message of butterfly conservation.
-Click the arrows next to Butterfly Beltway to learn what the Zoo offers.

 Click here to learn how a Butterfly Garden can benefit your school!